 There are many mobile devices that also allow you to make tap-and-go payments.
 Banks have been experimenting with this option for a few years in Australia, with ANZ, CommBank and NAB among the key players to launch internal contactless payment apps for phones.

 There are also plans for the launch of other contactless mobile options in the near future.
-The features and requirements for these services vary, so we have outlined individual details for Apple Pay, Android Pay and other contactless mobile payment options below.
+The features and requirements for these services vary, so we have outlined individual details for Apple Pay, Google Pay and other contactless mobile payment options below.